CDLUC3/ezid/doc/bdb_minter_migration_notes.md

   * c0/top
   * c0/value
 * If there are issues:
-  * Fix issues and proceed, or
+  * Fix issues and proceed to the next step, or
   * move to the **Rollback Steps**
 * TODO: link the rollback procedure here